Welcome to our website…

 George Henry Hall Scott

-The Pipe Organ Returns– The restoration of our church organ is nearing completion.
+All Saints Pipe Organ Returns– The restoration of the pipe organ is nearing completion.
 It will be brought back on Tuesday 30 August and by the weekend will be substantially rebuilt in its new position by four Goetze and Gwynne staff.
 Three others will complete the work and tuning in the following week completing their work by Friday 9 September.
 All will therefore be in place in time for our celebrations on September 17.
 The restorers have made it clear that they will welcome visitors.
+Follow us on Facebook at All Saints Organ Rothbury

 House for Duty Priest